AccelerationConsortium/ac-training-lab/docs/devices/cudy.md

 Up to 128 connections.
 Set QoS to 1 MB (wish it could go lower).

 Quick Setup with APN set to `hologram`.
+Note that hologram US$100/GB.